redpesk-common/recovery-tools-binding/docs/2-recovery-usages.md

 ### Restoring redpesk from USB

-This modes wipes the `/rootfs` partition then rewrites it with the image which is present in `/usb-rp-recovery/backup.tar.gz`.
+This modes wipes the `/rootfs` partition then rewrites it with the image which is present in `/usb-backup/backup.tar.gz`.
+So you have to create a USB key which will contain this backup tarball as the **same output name** with the same path when it's mounted in the initramfs.

+*NOTE: The recovery mode (initramfs) only supports FAT32 partitions for mounted partitions.
+So because of FAT32 limitations, your partition label must be named **usb-backup** that the recovery is looking for.*

 You can choose to recover others partitions such as `/data` and `config` if you select these items.